 Egyptian Falafel Recipe - The Tastiest Tameya Ever

-Falafel are traditionally served in Egyptian breakfast along with ful, eggs, cheese and pita bread.
+During your trip to Egypt, you almost can’t avoid some tasty Falafel.
+They’re served in Egyptian breakfast along with ful, eggs, cheese, and pita bread.

-Traditional falafel is made with chickpeas, but Egyptians ta’meya is made of fava beans.
+Traditional falafel is made with chickpeas, but the local version ta’meya is made of fava beans.
+Surprisingly, this version is even better imo (even though I’m a huge chickpea fan!).

 Fava beans should be soaked overnight to soften, then crushed in a food processor.

-It’s not a surprise why Ta’meya is such a popular Egyptian food – it’s packed with loads of unique, fresh flavor.
+It’s not a surprise why Ta’meya is such a popular Egyptian food – it’s packed with loads of unique, fresh flavors.

-Here’s my Egyptian Tameya Recipe – for the best falafel in the world!
+Here’s a great Egyptian Tameya Recipe – for the best falafel in the world!

 3. Koshari